samcat116/home-lab/README.md

 # home-lab
 This repository hosts the code and configuration for my home infrastructure.
-This runs things that I actually use, as well as acting as a proving ground for different infrastrucutre tools that I want to get to know.
+This runs things that I actually use, as well as acting as a proving ground for different infrastructure tools that I want to get to know.

 There are several major components to this network:
 1. An AWS EC2 instance running HA proxy to proxy connections from the public internet to my local home network over a secure connection